DavideMassidda/testing/README.md

 # Convenience functions to develop psychometric tests

-_testing_ is a package for the R statistical environment providing functions to develop psychometric tests.
+_testing_ is a package for the R statistical environment providing functions to develop psychometric tests, mainly leveraging on the Classical Test Theory.

 The package can be installed by connecting to this repository by using the package _devtools_, which must be previously installed.
 To install _testing_ you can run the command:

 ```r
 devtools::install_github("DavideMassidda/testing")
 ```

-_testing_ is a collection of R functions useful to develop psychometric tools. _testing_ does not replace other well-known packages as [_psych_](https://cran.r-project.org/web/packages/psych/index.html) (on which it depends), but should be considered as their integration.
+_testing_ not replaces other well-known packages as [_psych_](https://cran.r-project.org/web/packages/psych/index.html) (on which it depends), but should be considered as their integration.

 The package stems from the author's need to collect into a single repository the most commonly R functions used in his daily practice.
-These functions are therefore rather heterogeneous, but they share the usefulness in some step of psychometric test building.
-Some functions of _testing_ are present in other forms into different R packages, if not in base R. In these cases, _testing_ offers a different output format optimized for application in psychometric data analysis.
+These functions are therefore rather heterogeneous, but they share the usefulness in some steps of psychometric test building.
+Some functions of _testing_ are present in other forms in different R packages, when not in base R. In these cases, _testing_ offers a different output format optimized for application in psychometric data analysis.
 Sometimes, the functions are implemented following algorithmic peculiarities that make them only apparently similar to other sources.

 Born from a messy collection of commands scattered within a multitude of scripts, over time the package has been refined, making a great effort to optimize the functions and standardize the style.
-During the development, some function were refined, other deprecated and not replaced.
-If you search old versions including function no more available, you can take a look of [old sources](https://github.com/DavideMassidda/testing/releases) of the package.
+During the development, some functions were refined, and others were deprecated and not replaced.
+If you search old versions including functions no longer available, you can take a look of [old sources](https://github.com/DavideMassidda/testing/releases) of the package.

 ## Package overview